murex/mikado-testbuilders-kata/docs/Facilitation_Guide.md

 ## Pedagogy

+The pedagogy for this workshop relies on a few principles:

+### Training from the Back of the Room

 We are trying to maximize self-learning as much as possible in this workshop.
 That's why there is a lot of time reserved for coding.
 We also borrowed techniques from [Training from the Back of the Room](https://www.goodreads.com/book/show/8141935-training-from-the-back-of-the-room)